 Tax Considerations.
 Cash compensation, such as base salary and annual incentive compensation, is taxable to the recipient as ordinary income when earned, unless deferred under a company-sponsored deferral plan.
 Deferrals under Internal Revenue Code tax-qualified plans, such as a 401(k) plan, do not affect our current tax deduction.
 Deferrals under supplemental executive deferral plans delay our tax deduction until the deferred amount (and any accumulation thereon) is paid.
-Stock-settled SARs are generally taxable as ordinary income when exercised, RSUs are generally taxable as ordinary income when they vest, and cash-settled performance units are generally taxable when paid.
+Stock-settled SARs are generally taxable as ordinary income when they vest, and cash-settled performance units are generally taxable when paid.
 We realize a tax deduction at those specified times.
-The Compensation Committee reviews potential tax implications before making decisions regarding compensation.
+The Compensation Committee reviews at a very general level potential tax implications before making decisions regarding compensation.

-Management and the Compensation Committee are aware of Code Section 162(m), which generally disallows a federal income tax deduction to publicly traded companies like PolyOne for compensation in excess of \$1 million per year paid to a company's Chief Executive Officer and the company's three other most highly compensated executive officers, other than the company's Chief Financial Officer, who are employed as of the end of the year.
-The \$1 million deduction limit generally does not apply to compensation that satisfies Section 162(m)'s requirements for qualified performance-based compensation.
-The Compensation Committee may provide compensation that does not meet the exemption criteria if, in its sole discretion, it determines that doing so advances our business objectives.
+Management and the Compensation Committee are aware of Code Section 162(m), which generally disallows a federal income tax deduction to publicly traded companies like PolyOne for compensation in excess of \$1 million per year paid to certain executive officers (and, beginning in 2018, certain former executive officers).
+Historically, the \$1 million deduction limit generally has not applied to compensation that satisfies Section 162(m)'s requirements for qualified performance-based compensation.
+The Compensation Committee has in the past provided compensation that may not meet the exemption criteria including if, in its sole discretion, it determined that doing so advances our business objectives.
+Effective for tax years beginning after December 31, 2017, the exemption for qualified performance-based compensation arrangements in place as of November 2, 2017 is available.
+As such, compensation paid to covered individuals in excess of \$1 million may not be deductible.

 The Compensation Committee believes that Section 162(m) is only one of several relevant considerations in setting compensation.
 The Compensation Committee also believes that Section 162(m) should not be permitted to compromise its ability to design and maintain executive compensation arrangements that, among other things, are intended to attract, motivate and help retain a highly qualified and successful management team to lead PolyOne.
 As a result, the Compensation Committee retains the flexibility to provide compensation it determines to be in the best interests of PolyOne and its shareholders even if that compensation ultimately is not deductible for tax purposes.
-Moreover, even if we intend to grant compensation that qualifies as performance-based compensation for purposes of Section 162(m), we cannot guarantee that such compensation will so qualify or ultimately will be deductible by us.
+Moreover, even if we have in the past intended to grant compensation that qualified as performance-based compensation for purposes of Section 162(m), we cannot guarantee that such compensation will so qualify or ultimately will be deductible by us.

 Accounting Considerations.
-When reviewing preliminary recommendations and in connection with approving the terms of a given incentive plan period, management and the Compensation Committee review and consider the accounting implications of a given award, including the estimated expense and dilutive considerations.
+When reviewing preliminary recommendations and in connection with approving the terms of a given incentive plan period, management and the Compensation Committee at a very general level review and consider the accounting implications of a given award, including the estimated expense and dilutive considerations.
 With consideration of the accounting treatment associated with an incentive plan design, management and the Compensation Committee may alter or modify the incentive award if the award (and the related accounting consequences) were to adversely affect our financial performance.